Interview with Alicja Wancerz-Gluza, co-Founder of the KARTA Center

 - The government of Georgia recently enacted a similar law as in Russia regarding “Foreign Agents”, triggering one of the most substantial protests in the country's history over the past 30 years.
 As we can see, the Kremlin is actively trying to push the initiation of similar laws in neighboring regions, such as Kyrgyzstan, Georgia etc. What parallels would you draw with the law that has been in force for 12 years in Russia, and what are its implications for other countries?
 Is this part of the Kremlin's goal of re-colonizing countries?

-The introduction of the "foreign agents" law is indeed a severe threat to society in Georgia and other countries.
+The introduction of the "foreign agents" law is indeed a death to society in Georgia and other countries.
 I witnessed its impact on the Memorial Society in Russia.
 This law, introduced in 2012, began with minor harassment, administrative penalties, and inspections.
 Over the years, this escalated to the dissolution of Memorial through a court ruling, the confiscation of their headquarters and bank accounts, and searches of their members' offices and homes.
 In October 2022, Memorial was awarded the Nobel Peace Prize alongside Belarusian Viasna and the Ukrainian Center for Civil Liberties.
 Today, most Memorial members are scattered in exile in countries like France, Germany, Poland, Czechia, and Israel, while some remain in Russian prisons or are awaiting their uncertain fate.

 Many believe that the announcement of the dissolution of Memorial in December 2021 was a significant early sign of the impending war.
 Memorial played a crucial role in exposing Putin's crimes during the Chechen wars, and its elimination was seen as a way to remove a key witness to potential crimes in Ukraine.